How Many Calories Do You Burn in a Sauna

 • Your body composition: People with muscle mass tend to burn more calories at rest and during activity, including sauna sessions.

-• Your overall fitness level: More fit People tend to burn more calories at rest and during activity, including sauna sessions.
+• Your overall fitness level: Fitter people tend to burn more calories at rest and during activity, including sauna sessions.

 Here’s a general range of calorie burn you can expect during a sauna session: